FortiGate

 FGT-1 # execute log display

-This means that user information obtained via device detection may differ from users obtained via proper authentication (such as FSSO).
+This means that user information obtained via device detection (or other source) may differ from that obtained via proper authentication (such as FSSO).
+By default, device information is kept in memory by 28 days, more information in the following document:

-FortiAnalyzer reporting, for example, is constructed in such a way that actual user information is preferred over the 'unauthuser' field.
+FortiAnalyzer reporting and FortiGate traffic log view, for example, are constructed in such a way that actual user information is preferred over the 'unauthuser' field.

 The datasets underlying reporting construct source information first from the 'user' field; if that has no value, then the 'unauthuser' field, and if that also contains no information, then FortiAnalyzer defaults to source IP: